“First Call for Children” in Ethiopia

 Addis Abeba, 16th January – 10th February 2012

-Bekéle Debalke, head of the non-profit organization SSCM (Support Street Children and Mothers) in Addis Abeba, was participant of the NVC seminar in 2010, 2012 and 2014.
+Bekéle Debalke, head of the non-profit organization SSCM (Support Street Children and Mothers) in Addis Ababa, was participant of the NVC seminar in 2010, 2012, and 2014.

-At Bekéle’s a place in Addis Abeba, early school leavers and children of the street get trained to be able to earn a livelihood.
-In ten month lasting apprenticeships, they become f.i. hairdressers, metal workers, and joiners/carpenters.
+At Bekéle’s a place in Addis Ababa, early school leavers and children of the street get trained to be able to earn a livelihood.
+In ten month lasting apprenticeships, they become e.g. hairdressers, metal workers, and joiners/carpenters.

-Bekéle also does NVC with street children.
+Bekéle also uses NVC with street children.
 They are learning to use NVC to solve their conflicts in a peacefull and constructive way.

 As a result of his satisfying NVC work with the children, he asked me if it was possible to organize a NVC seminar in his home town.
-After preparing the project for six months, in January 2012 the seminar »First Call for Children« took place in Addis Abeba.
+After preparing the project for six months, in January 2012 the seminar “First Call for Children” took place in Addis Ababa.
 Attendees were members of the urban administration, teachers of the local schools, parents, leaders of women league, municipal employees, social workers, and in the afternoon children of the street and young women who sold their body.
-Trainers and assistants were Mair Alight, certified trainer from the US, Jean Baptiste Dikuriyo, certified trainer from Burundi, Adam Michaelides, teacher in the US, Samuel Korallus assistant from Germany, Joseph Bazirake Besigye assistant from Uganda, Gitta Zimmermann, certified trainer, Germany.
+Trainers and assistants were Mair Alight (US), Jean Baptiste Dikuriyo (BI), Adam Michaelides (US), Samuel Korallus (D), Joseph Bazirake Besigye (UG), Gitta Zimmermann (D).

 We worked in three groups with each about 30 participants.
 In the afternoons we did trainings to different organizations like the University of Addis Ababa, the Queens College, several schools like the German school, the school of laughter, Menenik School II, NGO’s, Sport the Bridge, Abuare technical and Vocational School.